 2. Training for lawyers (in French)

-On October 16, The Socio-Legal Partnership during a Separation: Ally in the Best Interests of the Child training course will be held.
-This training aims at preparing the lawyers who will participate in the itinerant clinic.
-In return for six (6) hours of continuing education, the lawyers will commit to offering three (3) hours of pro bono work in the mobile clinic.
-Places are limited.
+On October 16, The Socio-Legal Partnership during a Separation: Ally in the Best Interests of the Child training course was held.
+This training was aiming at preparing the lawyers who will participate in the itinerant clinic.
+In return for six (6) hours of continuing education, the lawyers committed to offering three (3) hours of pro bono work in the mobile clinic.

 For information : firstname.lastname@example.org